sundeepmalali/aws/EC2.md

 - can enable detailed monitoring which will run every minute
 - can create alarms which create notifications - like the billing alarm

+**CloudTrail**
+- monitors user and resource activity
+- monitors console access and API calls
+- also captures things like who create a bucket, which IP request came from, when the call was made etc
+- used for auditing

 **EC2 Monitoring and Status Checks**
 - Status Check
      - EC2 service runs status check on all ec2 instance every minute - to identify hardware or software issues